Skip to main content

 Frequently Asked Questions

-Common questions about claiming R&D tax credits for software development projects and qualified research expenses.
+Common questions about claiming the R&D tax credit for software development and what expenses qualify.